Price-Point/public-api-docs/corporate-accounts/resources.md

 A description of the resources in the Moves API

 ## corporateAccount
-A corporateAccount is an entity that primarly creates and manages moves.
+A corporateAccount is an entity that primarily creates and manages moves.

 | Field           | Type     | Description                                     |
 | -------------   |----------|-------------------------------------------------|